UCL-VR/ubiq-website/content/blog/say-hello-to-ubiq/index.md

 ### Plus

-- Full text search — using [FlexSearch](https://github.com/nextapps-de/flexsearch) :green_heart:
+- Full text search — using [FlexSearch](https://github.com/nextapps-de/flexsearch) 🚀
 - Page layouts (landing page, blog, documentation layout)
 - Dark mode — switch to a low-light UI with the click of a button